furkansezer/Furkan-Sezer/README.md

 I am a 3rd year PhD student in Industrial Engineering at Texas A&M University.
 I conduct research in information design.
-Please see my list of publications below.
+Please see the list of my publications below.

 <img src="Photo.jpg" alt="drawing" width="300"/>